OpenVisualCloud/Media-Communications-Mesh/docs/README.md

     - **OPTION A:** Use all-in-one environment preparation script.
 The script is designed for Debian and was tested under `Ubuntu 20.04` and `Ubuntu 22.04`, kernel version 5.15 environments.

         To use this option run the following command:

         ```bash
         sudo ./scripts/setup_build_env.sh
         ```

+        Reboot the machine after the script is executed.

     - **OPTION B:** The following method is universal and should work for most Linux OS distributions.

         - XDP-tools with eBpf: Follow the simple guide [XDP-tools](https://github.com/xdp-project/xdp-tools.git) for installation instructions.
-        - libfabric: Follow the [libfabric from source](https://github.com/ofiwg/libfabric?tab=readme-ov-file#building-and-installing-libfabric-from-source) for installation instructions.
         - MTL: Follow the [MTL setup guide](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/main/doc/build.md) for installation instructions.
         - E810 driver: Follow the [MTL NIC setup guide](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/main/doc/e810.md) for installation instructions.
         - gRPC: Refer to the [gRPC documentation](https://grpc.io/docs/languages/cpp/quickstart/) for installation instructions.